Gabrieliam42/ML_Image_Classification_Demonstrations/README.md

 ## Machine Learning Classification tests
-* using softmax with cross-entropy setup (multi-class classification).
+* using LogSoftmax with cross-entropy setup (multi-class classification).
 * binary classification using a deep CNN with logistic (sigmoid) output
 * classification with logistic regression
 * supervised CNN-based image classification